ChaitanyaNirf/courseNotes/Kubernetes/kubernetes.md

 Basic architecture: logshipper will collect logs from kubernetes and ship them to elastic search which is an analytics tool, and then kibana comes in for visualization and analysis.

 ### Authentication and Authorization
+As well as the worker nodes, which are the Vms that our pods have been running on.
+Kubernetes has it's own control plane.
+This is the collection of software that orchestrates everything.
+Control plane is always available to all the pods in the cluster via a built in service called Kubernetes.
+By default all pods can talk to the control plane but they have no permission to do anything.
+They can't create or delete pods or do anything else.

+Granting pods access is a two step process:
+1. First step is to give the pod a user identitiy separate from the other pods.
+So all pods run as a user, a machine user called a service account.
+There's a service account that always exists called default.
+And unless you specify otherwise, all pods run as this service account called default.
+We can give the permissions to this service account but that would mean all the pods in the cluster would get this permission.
+So, it's better to make our own service account.

+It's definition is like this:

+    apiVersion: v1
+    kind: ServiceAccount
+    metadata:
+      name: (anyName) eg: envbin

+and in the pod definition, you have to add this under spec otherwise it would take default serviceAccount

+    spec:
+      serviceAccount: envbin (Name of your serviceAccount)

+2. Giving permissions to the serviceAcccount

+it's definition

+    apiVersion: rbac.authorization.k8s.io/v1
+    kind: Role
+    metadata:
+      name: pod-reader / node-reader (any name)
+    rules:
+    - apiGroups: [""] # "" indicates the core API group
+      resources: ["pods"] # here it could be pods or nodes
+      verbs: ["get", "watch","list"] # it can get watch and list pods but we are not giving them permission to create/ delete

 Two kinds of users
 - normal users : Humans interacting with the system
 - service accounts : Accounts managed by the K8s API